 Endless crimson splatters coated the tiny dim room.
-Varying patterns of copious blood had etched their way into the walls, the bed, it ingrained upon everything it touched.
-The smell of it sickeningly familiar.
+Varying patterns of copious blood had etched their way into the walls and bed.
+It ingrained everything it touched.

 The rivers meeting and pooling into innumerable deltas, ebbing and slowly congealing as they left her primitive wounds.
-Her once bright eyes, that would never be known to me again, sealed away her secrets.
+Her once bright eyes which would never be known to me again, sealed away her secrets.

+My head was blazing.
+The heat of the anger mixed with the alcohol and swam in my boiled blood.
 Unrelenting tears, seared my injured face as they fell.
-My breaths were coming rapidly, and then they wouldn't come, the depraved scene unraveled quickly, swallowed by the darkness.
+My breaths were coming rapidly and then they wouldn't come.
+The depraved scene unraveled quickly and was subsequently swallowed by darkness.

 "Yes?"
-I asked trying to sound polite as I could, even though I was in anything but an accommodating mood.
+I asked trying to sound polite as possible.
+I was in anything but an accommodating mood.

-"Of course."
-I said, glancing briefly at the orange instructional light, attempting tokeep up appearances.
-I fastened my belt, "My apologies."
+"Of course," I said, glancing briefly at the orange instructional light.
+In an attempt to keep up appearances.
+I fastened my belt.
+"My apologies."